brentp/bigly/README.md

 This is a homozygous deletion easily seen from the depth, but we can see that the deletion is nicely delineated by soft-clips and we see aberrant insert sizes bounding the deletion.
+In most libraries, we would also see splitters flanking the region.

 TODO